INS Dakar: Searches and discovery

 On 9 February 1969, more than a year after Dakar went missing, a fisherman found her stern emergency buoy marker washed up on the coast of Khan Yunis, a town southwest of Gaza.
 British T-class submarines had two such buoy markers, bow and stern, secured behind wooden doors in cages under the deck and attached to the submarine with metal cables 200 m long.

-The experts who examined the 65 cm of cable still attached to the buoy made several inaccurate determinations.
-These conclusions - that the buoy had remained attached to the submarine for most of the preceding year until the cable broke completely, that Dakar rested in depth between 150 and 326 m, and that it was 50–70 nmi off her planned route - misled searchers for decades.
+Experts who examined the 65 cm of cable attached to the buoy made several inaccurate determinations.
+These conclusions – that the buoy had remained attached to the submarine for most of the preceding year until the cable broke, that Dakar rested in depth between 150 and 326 m, and that she was 50–70 nmi off her planned route – misled searchers for decades.
 It was not until April 1999, after some 25 failed expeditions, that a search effort was concentrated along the original route.

 On 17 January 1970, the Egyptian newspaper Al Akhbar reported that Dakar had been sunk by an Egyptian warship with depth charges.
 The Egyptian story was told in a 2 July 2005 interview by Asharq Al-Awsat with General Mohamed Azab (a major at that time):